corsmirror/CORSmirror/README.md

   .then((data) => console.log(data));
 ```

-You can pass additional query strings that sets or overrides the [response header fields](https://wikipedia.org/wiki/List_of_HTTP_header_fields):
+You can also pass additional query strings that sets or overrides the [response header fields](https://wikipedia.org/wiki/List_of_HTTP_header_fields):

 ```javascript
 fetch(